 Thankfully, they aren’t the least bit gooey making them perfect for a fancy holiday cookie tray or a simple lunch box treat.

-They are my FAVORITE peanut butter cookie!
+They are my FAVORITE peanut butter cookies!

 The glaze may look like a lot of trouble but don’t leave it off.
-It’s not, and it’s what makes these bars special.
+It’s not, and it’s what makes these bars festive.
 The random pattern requires no artistic talent.
 Drizzling chocolate over the top adds a “Reese’s peanut butter cup” touch.

-Can you guess what was responsible for the little holes in these Glazed Peanut Butter Bars in the picture above?
+Why the little holes in these Glazed Peanut Butter Bars in the picture above?